raspberrypilearning/relax-stretch/en/step_1.md

 ## Introduction

-Keep yourself moving, flexible and alert while sitting down by doing regular, relaxing exercises.
-Write a program to help you and others stay healthy while sitting.
+Even whilst sitting you can keep yourself moving, flexible and alert by doing regular and relaxing exercises.
+Write a program to help you and others stay healthy from a seated position.

 ### What you will make